-AD – this post is sponsored by VELUX.
+AD – this VELUX loft conversion post is sponsored by VELUX.
 Are you thinking about a loft conversion?
-Here are some loft conversion tips, and how having our attic space extended transformed our family home.
+Here are our small loft conversion ideas, and how having our attic space extended transformed our family home.

 I’m always asked a lot of questions about our loft conversion – the most common being ‘What’s the loft conversion cost?!’ – so thought I’d write all about ours with some loft conversion tips for having an extension or loft conversion yourself.

-What type of loft conversion did we have?
+We had a Victorian terrace loft conversion.
 Our house is a 120-year-old Victorian mid-terrace house that originally had two bedrooms.
 As a family of four we needed an extra bedroom and as I work from home, I wanted an office space.
 As it’s a terraced house, the rooms are small and can be dark, so our priority was to turn the loft – which was basically a spider hotel – into a big, open space with lots of daylight.

 We now have a second-floor master bedroom with en-suite and open-plan home office, with a dormer loft conversion with two VELUX roof windows.
 Our builder joked that it would be an ‘adults-only sanctuary’ but the whole family uses it all the time for homework, making dens and watching films on our bed.
 I often find the children up there playing hide and seek.